unleashit/npm-library/readme.md

 ### Other

-1. [mock-data](https://github.com/unleashit/npm-library/tree/master/packages/mockData) - Typescript wrapper for [mocker-data-generator](https://github.com/danibram/mocker-data-generator) to easily generate random data from a selection of templates or full custom schemas.
-Returns a JS object and/or a file in JSON format.

-A [demo app](https://github.com/unleashit/npm-library/tree/master/demos/demo) is available for previewing the components.
+A [demo app](https://github.com/unleashit/npm-library/tree/master/demos/frontend) is available for previewing the components that can be run in parallel with a [demo backend](https://github.com/unleashit/npm-library/tree/master/demos/backend) to test server functionality.

 ### How to Use

 - Install the individual components via NPM.
 See each component.

-- To run the demo app (demos all components): `pnpm demo`
+- To run the demo app (including backend): `pnpm dev`

-**Other commands**

-Run the demo plus all components in dev mode `pnpm dev`.

-Run tests: `pnpm build && pnpm test`.

 ### CSS